interIDEAS/Unlearning_with_Shuffle/README.md

 ### Results and Graphs

 The following each graph presents the aggregated&averaged results across all datasets.
-For detailed information on each individual dataset, please refer to the ``results_processed`` folder.
+For detailed information on each individual dataset, please refer to the ``results`` folder.
 Also, codes to load these dataset results are provided in ``evaluation_rebuttal.ipynb``.

 **Important: Our algorithm exhibits exceptional efficiency in unlearning features with the top two highest and lowest importance scores.
 This capability has been consistently validated across various architectural frameworks, including MLP, ResNet, and FtFormer.**